absmach/magistrala-docs/docs/cli.md

 Mainflux CLI makes it easy to manage users, things, channels and messages.

-CLI can be downloaded as separate asset from [project realeses](https://github.com/mainflux/mainflux/releases) or it can be built with `GNU Make` tool:
+CLI can be downloaded as separate asset from [project realeses][releases] or it can be built with `GNU Make` tool:

 Get the mainflux code